 In 1877, in defiance of laws prohibiting the purchase of property in the area by African Americans, Douglass bought the 9.5-acre holding from Freedman’s Savings and Trust Company.
-Then in 1878, Douglass purchased an additional 5.23 acres and constructed a cistern, well, carriage house, barn, privy, chicken coop, corn crib, and living quarters for guests or workers.
+Then, in 1878, Douglass purchased an additional 5.23 acres and constructed a cistern, well, carriage house, barn, privy, chicken coop, corn crib, and living quarters for guests or workers.
 Douglass improved outdoor walkways and stairs and planted trees, shrubs, and edibles.
-After the death of his first wife in August of 1882, Douglass married Helen Pitts, a Caucasian woman.
+After the death of his first wife, Anna Murray, in August of 1882, Douglass married Helen Pitts.

 Eleven years later, on February 20, 1895, Douglass died of stroke at Cedar Hill.
 In 1900, at Helen Pitts Douglass's request, Congress chartered the Frederick Douglass Memorial and Historical Association (FDMHA), to whom Mrs. Douglass bequeathed the house.
 In 1916, the FDMHA appealed to the National Association of Colored Women's Clubs (NACWC) for assistance in preserving the Douglass home.
 The NACWC agreed to help, and the mortgage was paid off by 1918.